-Food is the great unifier that connects us across cultures and generations, and our food culture is the way that food integrates into our traditions, community, heritage, and connects us with our food system — and it is so much more important for our health than we many realize.
+Food is the great unifier that connects us across cultures and generations.
+Our food culture is the way that food integrates into our traditions, community, heritage, and connects us with our food system, but what is food culture exactly and can it improve your family’s health?

 What Is Food Culture?